AtomMaterialUI/material-theme-docs/docs/other-products.md

 # Introduction

-The Material Themes have been ported to many editors: VSCode, Atom, Sublime, Brackets, etc...
-This makes sense as the themes are very popular amongst developers, however it would be great to be able to use these themes in other uses, such as in Office Documents, Websites or other tools.
+The Material Themes have been ported to many editors: VSCode, Atom, Sublime, Brackets, etc… This makes sense as the themes are very popular amongst developers, however it would be great to be able to use these themes in other uses, such as in Office Documents, Websites or other tools.

-Therefore people have thought of many ways to export these beautiful themes to such other uses, using custom styles, configuring settings or even go to modify the apps to inject the colors in the app.
+Therefore, people have thought of many ways to export these beautiful themes to such other uses, using custom styles, configuring settings or even go to modify the apps to inject the colors in the app.
 Here is a showcase of these:

 ## Material Theme for Chrome DevTools